 In like manner, subset samples may be used to ascertain data fit to the full POD population for purposes of comparison and re-qualification.
-The full POD method was used for purposes of personnel demonstration / method qualification.
+The full POD method was used for purposes of personnel demonstration/method qualification.
 The first step in quantifying and assuring reproducibility of response to both established and new NDE procedures is the development of a calibration artifact.
 The type of artifact to be used with each NDE procedure should be consistent with those used and planned for use in industry.
 Care must be taken to preserve and periodically revalidate response and response linearity for the artifact.
 Each artifact selected would be used as a "master gage" and response comparison of those artifacts used in the field would be periodically measured and documented by reference to the "master gage."
 It will be necessary to establish measurement procedures and provide a historical record of instrumentation and instrumentation maintenance actions in conjunction with "master gage" measurements.

 Baseline PODs have been developed at TTCI using "standard industry" NDE procedures.
-This data is intended to provide the basis for design / life cycle maintenance assumptions for general NDE inspections.
-The data is to be anchored by application and response to the tank car artifacts.

-The baseline PODs have been established to provide a capability that can be used as the basis for qualification of "equivalent" NDE procedures and for personnel skill demonstrations.
-The same specimens may be used for specific NDE procedures developed for "critical inspections."
+This data is intended to provide the basis for design/life cycle maintenance assumptions for general NDE inspections.
+The data is to be anchored by application and response to the tank car master gages.
+The PODs have been established to provide a capability that can be used for qualification of "equivalent" NDE procedures and for personnel skill demonstrations.
+Master gages may also be used for specific NDE procedures developed for "critical inspections."

-A signal analysis map of areas on the test tank cars will be used to accept the capability values for field assessment and for tank car quality control/maintenance.
-The importance of the test tank cars is to provide the transfer of experience and skill development to the artifact to be inspected in the field.
+Test tank cars from the defect library may be used to establish a signal analysis map of areas on the cars used to accept the capability values for field assessment and for tank car quality control/maintenance.
+The importance of the test cars is to provide the transfer of experience and skill development to the master gages to be inspected in the field.
 The primary measure of reliability in field inspection is repeatability and reproducibility.